PRINSUS-RIsk/SUS-Risk/about/contact.md

 ## Principal Investigator

 **Prof. Simone Severini**
-University of Tuscia - DAFNE
+Department of of Agriculture and Forest Sciences (DAFNE)
 Email: severini@unitus.it

 ## Project Coordinators